A Framework for Handling and Exploiting Symmetry in Benders Decomposition: Numerical Results

-\emph{Numerical Results} We have randomly generated~80 \rectanglepack, 80 \spherepack, and~120 \scheduling instances, see Appendix~\ref{app:instances} for details.
+\emph{Numerical Results} We have randomly generated~80 \rectanglepack, 80 \spherepack, and~120 \scheduling instances with many symmetries, see \cite{releaseBenders}.
 The results are summarized in Table~\ref{tab:statistics}, where column ``\#solved'' reports on the number of solved instances, ``time'' and ``cut-time'' give the mean solving time and time needed to separate Benders cuts, respectively; ``\#sepa'' is the mean number of solutions that have been separated.

 In the introduction, we have posed two questions, which we now answer in turn.
 Question~\eqref{Q1} concerned whether symmetries can be automatically detected when using BD.
 Using the framework of SDGs, this is indeed possible and Table~\ref{tab:statistics} shows that we can greatly benefit from handling symmetries in BD when using \scip's default symmetry handling methods.
 For the \rectanglepack problem, we can solve considerably more instances when handling symmetries and substantially reduce the running time (between~\SI{27}{\percent} and~\SI{71}{\percent} for \setting{pool}, \setting{EFrow}, and \setting{EFcons}).
 Using \setting{plain}, however, the effect is moderate.
 This indicates that symmetry handling only becomes effective when it is combined with exploiting symmetries in generating Benders cuts.